wbabik/Practical_computing/Class_3/Class3.md

 3. Copy *results.txt* to the directory `genome` and save it under the new name, *genome_results.txt*
 4. Copy the whole folder `output_files`, with all files, to the directory `genome`
 5. From `output_files` directory, remove all files with *file* in their name.
-6. Change your working directory to home directory, and from there, remove the *results.txt* file that you left in the output directory.
+6. Change your working directory to home directory, and from there, remove the *genome_results.txt* file that you had placed in the `genome` directory.
-7. While within home directory, remove all files from the `genome/output_files/`, and then that directory itself!
+7. While within home directory, remove all files from the `genome/output_files/`, and then that directory itself.
 ---

-#### Exercise 5
-Please create directories and subdirectories in your home directory to recreate the tree shown above (downstream the `user102` directory).
-**Tip** To create a directory and subdirectory at once, you can use the `mkdir -p` option.

----
+&nbsp;

+## Making your life easier, and working with real files!

 > ### History
 > Typing commands can be tiresome, but you can reuse the commands you typed previously.
 The commands that were typed in the terminal are remembered as **History**.
 To recall them, you can use the <kbd>↑</kbd> <kbd>↓</kbd> arrows, and then change only part of the command (arrows <kbd>→</kbd> <kbd>←</kbd>, <kbd>Backspace</kbd>, <kbd>Delete</kbd> keys).
+>  .
+> Also, you can use the command `history` to list commands executed recently!
+> .
+> When reusing old commands, it is helpful to use shortcuts Ctrl+A, Ctrl+E - jumping to the beginning/end of the edited command.
+&nbsp;

+> ### Autocompletion
+> Folder and file names are often long and difficult to type.
+Please check what happens when you enter just the first few letters of its name and press the <kbd>Tab</kbd> key.
+This is called the Tab completion or autocompletion feature.
+Use it as often as possible to do less typing and avoid typos.
+After completing the file name, you can go to the end of the line and finish typing the command (you can also continue to use Tab completion).
+&nbsp;

 #### Exercise 6
 Please display content of directory `/data`.
 How do files and directories look like?
 ---
+&nbsp;

 #### Exercise 7
-Please read the `Autocompletion` box below and copy the file `GCF_000001405.39 ...` from the directory `/data` to the `genome` directory you created.
+Use autocompletion to copy the file `GCF_000001405.39 ...` from the directory `/data` to the `genome` directory you created.
 This is a file containing information about the human genome assembly.
 We will use it as an example of a text file later on.
 ---

-> ### Autocompletion
-> The file has a long name that is difficult to type.
-Please check what happens when you enter just the first few letters of its name and press the <kbd>Tab</kbd> key.
-This is called the Tab completion or autocompletion feature.
-Use it as often as possible to do less typing avoid typos.
-After completing the file name, you can go to the end of the line and finish typing the command (you can also continue to use Tab completion)
+&nbsp;

 #### Exercise 8
 Please view the manual pages for the `ls` command.
 Which `ls` option will show all files, including hidden files (hidden filenames start with a period on Linux)?</br>
 When inside the manual, you can search its contents by typing: